yushasama/koishiteru/public/comp/writeups_md/greedy_iv.md

 # **Greedy IV - Threshold Feasibility**

-So this is our fourth part in greedy series.
+So this is our fourth member of the Greedy Family.
 We binary search an answer $\theta$ and use a greedy check $P(\theta)$ to test feasibility.
 The set of feasible $\theta$ values must be monotone.
 You push the search boundary until you hit the first true or last true.

 > Prerequisite: Binary Search Refresher
 > We use half-open integer search $[lo, hi)$ and "first true" semantics throughout.
 For the full binary search playbook, see my writeup: ["Binary Search: The Boundary Hunter."](https://koishite.ru/competitive/binary_search)